rails/website/_posts/2024-05-17-this-week-in-rails.markdown

 [Add Kamal by default to Rails 8 ](https://github.com/rails/rails/pull/51798)
 This PR adds Kamal for deployment by default, which includes generating a Rails-specific `config/deploy.yml`.
 This can be skipped using  `--skip-kamal`.
-Check more about Kamal on its [official site](https://kamal-deploy.org/).
+Check out more about Kamal on its [official site](https://kamal-deploy.org/).

 [Add support for :if_not_exists and :force options to create_schema](https://github.com/rails/rails/pull/51790)
 This change adds missing support for `:if_not_exists` and `:force` options to `create_schema`.